-Four years ago on my birthday, I was on a road trip in Germany with my best friend Anna.
+Four years ago, on my 23rd birthday, I was on a road trip in Germany with my best friend Anna.
 It was the furthest away from home I had been since I was 18 and my first international trip.
 My passport was blank, my eyes wide, my creativity buzzing, and my heart completely open to all of life’s experiences.
+I’ve been travelling solor

-I wasn’t always this way though.
-I was in a codependent and highly destructive relationship (not my husband).
+I wasn’t always this though.
+I was in a codependent and highly destructive relationship.
 I was stuck on a rung in the corporate ladder, gripping to a job that made me wildly unhappy.
 I was surrounded by toxic people who also made excuses and placed limitations on their dreams.
 I was in a situation I hated with no real drive or inspiration to change it.

 I was also obsessed with the idea of travel.
 I had a collection of antique maps and travel books sitting on my self.
 I pinned hundreds of places I dreamed of visiting on a map that hung over my bed.
 My bucket list was filled with exotic destinations from my teenage dreams.
 I spent my time looking at images of places I would never visit, because somehow I convinced myself these destinations would never be my reality.
 They were archived under the mental category of One Day.